 Most professional nannies know exactly what to bring with them to work.
 However, if this is your first real nanny job, you may want to take notes.

 Whether you’ve been a nanny before or you’re looking into being a nanny, there are certain things you should know before making any decisions.
-A question most nannies have is what to expect in terms of salary and how to determine what the salary should be for the job.
+A question new workers have is what to expect in terms nanny salary and how to determine what the salary should be for the job.

 If you are a parent searching for a nanny, you’re probably wondering what makes a nanny eligible to be a nanny.
-Although there are no set guidelines for what a nanny has to have (besides legal work status and Trustline if the nanny is working in California), here is […]
+Although there is a set of nanny requirements (besides legal work status and Trustline if the nanny is working in California), here is some advice to help you decide […]

-Accepting the right nanny position is a huge decision, since most families want or expect a year long commitment from the nanny.
+Choosing the right nanny position is a huge decision since most families want or expect a year-long commitment from the nanny.
 If you make the wrong choice, you may end up being miserable.
 Take a look at the following tips while considering a nanny position.

 A nanny’s main responsibility is to care for the employer’s children, always providing a safe, healthy, learning and loving environment.